 Perhaps the most insipid defense tactic that requires constant vigilance by the brain injury lawyer is when defense lawyers attack the victim of brain injury for, of all things, exhibiting the symptoms of brain injury!
 One added irony underlying any traumatic brain injury case is that the plaintiff—any plaintiff in any personal injury case—must be likeable, honest, and credible for a jury to award a fair verdict, but it is often the brain injury itself that is making the plaintiff so unlikable.

 The sad fact of the matter is, jurors are human and have human foibles and failures.
 Prejudices and preconceived notions may come into play with your case.
 The more likable, open, and honest you are with the jury, the more likely you are to receive a fair compensation.
-This is an unfair thing to ask of someone suffering a malady that affects moods like TBI in addition to the intense stress or an accident and trial.
+This is an unfair thing to ask of someone suffering a malady that affects moods, such as TBI, in addition to the intense stress or an accident and trial.

-The crucial question that every lawyer and plaintiff must answer in the mind of any insurance adjuster and in the minds of the jury in the traumatic brain injury case is, “Why does it [the TBI] matter?”
+The crucial question that every lawyer and plaintiff must answer in the mind of any insurance adjuster and the jury in the traumatic brain injury case is, “Why does it [TBI] matter?”
 It is not enough to simply say “my client has a traumatic brain injury” if a lawyer cannot meaningfully demonstrate what the TBI means for you and why that TBI matters.

 The literature says that people who suffer brain injury are at increased risk for everything from divorce and suicide to Alzheimer’s and dementia.